General DefinitionAny part of a decedent's estate not effectively disposed of by will passes by intestate succession.

 - The next of kin entitled to share in the distribution of the estate.

 - Any person legally competent.
 Sec.
 58-122.

-To serve as an executor, the person must be at least 18 years of age, not convicted of an infamous crime and adjudged by the court competent to execute the duties.
+To serve as an executor, the person must be at least 18 years of age, not convicted of an infamous crime and not adjudged by the court incompetent to execute the duties.
 Sec.
 58-102.

 Submission of WillThe custodian of a will must deliver it to the district court or to the executor of the estate within 30 days of the custodian's knowledge of the decedent's death.
 Failure to deliver the will may result in the custodian's liability for all damages sustained by any one injured by the failure.
 Sec.
 58-21.

 If no one contests the probate of a will, the court will admit it to probate on the testimony or affidavit given by one of the subscribing witnesses.
 Sec.
 58-30.

 NotificationsWhen a petition for probate of a will is filed, the court will set a date for a hearing.
 The date hearing will take place not less than ten and no more than thirty days from the date of filing the petition.
 If the names and addresses of all heirs, legatees, and devisees of the testator are known to the petitioner and are set out in the petition, the court will provide notice of the hearing to those listed by mailing a copy of the notice to all.
 However, if the name or address of one or more heirs, legatees, or devisees of the testator is not known or if one or more survived the decedent but died prior to the filing of the petition, the notice will be published in a newspaper.
 Sec.
 58-25.